harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/windows-network-loss.md

 ### Network packet loss

-The `NETWORK_PACKET_LOSS_PERCENTAGE` environment variable specifies the number of data packets lost during transmission, in percentage.
-You can provide multiple values using comma-separated list.
+The `NETWORK_PACKET_LOSS_PERCENTAGE` environment variable specifies the percentage of data packets lost during transmission.

 Use the following example to specify network packet loss: